Shujay404/CopyConsole/README.md

 # CopyConsole
-A secure and minimalistic Windows Forms app for managing sensitive credentials like usernames and passwords.
-Built with VB.NET, this app stores your secrets in an encrypted file with a private structure and smart UI for convenience and control.
+A secure and lightweight Windows Forms application built with VB.NET, designed for quick copying of folders, scripts, and text to the clipboard.
+It also offers efficient management of sensitive credentials such as usernames and passwords, securely storing them in an encrypted file using a custom structure.

 ---
 ## 🧑‍💻 Usage